Leticia-Franca/so_long/README.md

 ## The MiniLibx (or: *getting to know the graphic library*)

+But what is in between the connection with the graphic server and the function that'll loop through the code over and over to keep and update the game?
+What is in this sandwich?
 ## The Part You Play (or: *your code in the loop and.. the graphic elements per se*)
 **pun not intended.. or is it?**